Forhad96/Library-Management-System-server/README.md

 # LMS Server

-A backend system for a Library Management System (LMS) to manage books, members, borrowing records, and overdue tracking.
+A comprehensive backend API for managing library operations, including book cataloging, member registration, borrowing, and returning of books.
+Built with Node.js, Express, TypeScript, Prisma ORM, and PostgreSQL, this API provides seamless interactions for frontend applications.
 ---

 ## API Endpoints